karmab/performance-operators-lab/docs/index.md

 ## How to use

-The operator deploys the CR PtpConfig that we can use to configure the nodes.
+The operator deploys the CR PtpConfig that we can use to configure the nodes by matching them with a specific label.
 For instance, to configure a node as PTP grandmaster, we can inject the following CR

 ```
 apiVersion: ptp.openshift.io/v1